Merrimack Warriors men's ice hockey: History

-Mark Dennehy was fired as the team's head coach at the conclusion of the 2017–18 season following a 12–21–4 record and a sixth straight losing season.
-Scott Borek was hired as the team's head coach on April 9, 2018.
+During the 2016–17 season the warriors would go 15–16–6. goaltender Collin Delia would lead hockey east in GAA.
+This would lead to him being the first goalie in program history to be named hockey east goaltending champion.
+The following year Mark Dennehy was fired as the team's head coach at the conclusion of the 2017–18 season following a 12–21–4 record and a sixth straight losing season.